CAE: Repurposing the Critic as an Explorer in Deep Reinforcement Learning: Proof of Theorem

-In this section, we establish the cumulative regret bound for \cref{alg:theoretical_algorithm}.
-As $\boldsymbol{U}$ is a straightforward linear transformation of the embeddings, it approximately preserves the theoretical guarantees of UCB- and Thompson Sampling-based exploration strategies.
-This ensures the rigor of \caep, thereby upholding the validity of \cref{theorem:cae_regret}.
+In this section, we analyze the cumulative regret bound of Algorithm~\ref{alg:theoretical_algorithm}.
+As $\boldsymbol{U}$ is a straightforward linear transformation of the embeddings, it approximately preserves the theoretical guarantees of UCB-based and Thompson Sampling-based exploration strategies, thereby maintaining the rigor of \caep.

 Before delving into the detailed theory, we first review the notation used in this appendix.
-Let $\pi^{*}$ denote the true optimal policy and $\pi_{m}$ represent the policy executed in episode $m \in \left[ M \right]$.
-The action-value and state-value functions corresponding to the policies $\pi^{*}$ and $\pi_{m}$ are represented by $Q^{*}$, $V^{*}$, and $Q^{\pi_{m}}$, $V^{\pi_{m}}$, respectively.
-The relationship between the state-value and action-value functions under a specific policy, such as $\pi_{m}$, is given as follows.
+Let $\pi^{*}$ denote the true optimal policy, and let $\pi_{m}$ denote the policy executed in episode $m \in \left[ M \right]$.
+More generally, for any policy—illustrated here with $\pi_{m}$—the relationship between the action-value function $Q^{\pi_{m}}$ and the corresponding maximum return $V^{\pi_{m}}$ can be expressed by:

-In \cref{alg:theoretical_algorithm}, the estimated action-value function at step $h$ in episode $m$ is denoted by $Q_{h}^{m}(s, a)$, with the corresponding state-value function represented as $V_{h}^{m}(s)$.
+In Algorithm~\ref{alg:theoretical_algorithm}, the estimated action-value function at step $h$ in episode $m$ is denoted by $Q_{h}^{m}(s, a)$, with the corresponding state-value function represented as $V_{h}^{m}(s)$.
 For clarity of presentation, we introduce the following additional notations.

 Specifically, $\delta_{h}^{m} (s_{h}^{m}, a_{h}^{m})$ represents the temporal-difference error for the state-action pair $(s_{h}^{m}, a_{h}^{m})$.
 The notations $\zeta _{h}^{m}$ and $\varepsilon_{h}^{m}$ capture two sources of randomness, \ie, the selection of action $a_{h}^{m} \sim \pi_{m} (\cdot | s_{h}^{m})$ and the generation of the next state $s_{h+1}^{m} \sim \mathbb{P}_{h} (\cdot | s_{h}^{m}, a_{h}^{m})$ from the environment.